 • Adapt generated material to their audiences: this includes translating material (where relevant), adapting it by focusing on topics of interest, highlighting local aspect, etc.

 The SKA Director of Communications, Outreach and Education supervises the SKACON.
 The SKACON convenes in person every 2 or 3 years.
 Regular communication and interaction amongst the SKACON members is done through an email exploder and, and via quarterly teleconferences organised by the SKA Director of Communications.

 To enhance implementation and coordination of transversal projects with global reach and potential local implications, various Working Groups (WG) have been (and will be) set up.
 These WGs intend to make the best use of the different level of expertise amongst the SKACON members.
 The scope of the WGs is to focus on specific initiatives within a defined theme, to assess the potential impact of proposed initiatives against the available resources across the partnership’s communications offices, and to make recommendations to the SC.
 The objective of these WGs is to ensure the communications and outreach projects to be undertaken at a global level have the maximum impact vs. available resources ratio.
-An Evaluation WG shall for instance be set up to define and develop metrics mechanisms to better assess the impact and efficiency of current and future projects both using a qualitative and quantitative approach.
-Other WGs under consideration include an SKA Ambassador Programme WG, an Education Programmes WG, and a Science Centre WG.
+An Evaluation WG shall, for instance, be set up to define and develop metrics mechanisms to better assess the impact and efficiency of current and future projects both using a qualitative and quantitative approach.
+Other WGs under consideration include a SKA Ambassador Programme WG, a Education Programmes WG, and a Science Centre WG.
 These WGs shall include members of the SKACON and can also include outsiders whose expertise is relevant for the WG in question.

 Members of the SKACON are listed in the table below (in bold are people also members of the SC).